Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fr/thousand-validators.md

 sidebar_label: Thousand Validators Programme
 ---

-The Thousand Validators Programme is an initiative by AXIACoin Foundation and Axia Technologies to use the funds held by both organizations to nominate validators in the community.
+The Thousand Validators Programme is an initiative by AXIA Foundation and Axia Technologies to use the funds held by both organizations to nominate validators in the community.

-It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIASolar and 2) to further decentralize the validator active set.
+It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIA and 2) to further decentralize the validator active set.

 ## How it Works